Comparison — where GoFastr sits

 in every query, RBAC checks in every handler, and any admin/UI layer.

-because the output is plain Go on disk, "framework in the way" has the
+because the output is plain Go on disk, dropping the framework costs

-same exit as hand-rolling: delete the declaration, keep the code,
+the same either way: delete the declaration, keep the code, write

 Choose hand-rolling when the domain is small, the endpoints are